 2. Walk or run it (or them)

 3. Leave reviews for each of the routes you walk

 It’s as simple as that.
 The more people who contribute the easier, quicker, stronger and better the project will be.

 Click through on the maps below to explore where you might contribute to this mammoth effort.
 You could walk or run one route, cross an entire national park or even connect two national parks by hiking between them.
-Could a few routes in a national park be exactly what your summer is crying out for?
+Could a few routes in a national park be exactly what your new year is crying out for?
 Or perhaps you live on a stretch and want to make it your own!

 Here are some important additional things for you to be aware of:

 – Some routes will not work (that’s why we’re checking and verifying them).
 If that happens, you can upload a better route for people to walk and review.
 Let us know if that happens and we might switch or add the new route to the trail’s waylist.